 - Built-in accounts—Users enter their ArcGIS Enterprise credentials.
 This results in the use of token-based authentication via OAuth 2.0.
 For ArcGIS Enterprise 10.3 and later, this is the default authentication method.
 See Configure ArcGIS Maps for SharePoint for more information.

-- Enterprise logins—Enterprise logins are supported via Security Assertion Markup Language 2.0 (SAML).
-The following Enterprise identity providers are supported: Integrated Windows Authentication (IWA), Public Key Infrastructure (PKI), Lightweight Directory Access Protocol (LDAP), and token-based authentication.
+- Enterprise logins—Enterprise logins are supported via SAML 2.0.
+The following enterprise identity providers are supported: Integrated Windows Authentication (IWA), Public Key Infrastructure (PKI), Lightweight Directory Access Protocol (LDAP), and token-based authentication.
 See Configure enterprise logins for more information.

 If you use ArcGIS Enterprise configured with SAML, you will need to sign in to the App Configuration using a built-in user, and then change the credentials to sign in using the SAML user name and password.